oguzkagnici/LANTorrent/README.md

+# "Rube TorrentBerg Machine" - A LAN Torrent Application

+- Oğuz Kağnıcı / 2021400006
+- Muhammed Erkam Gökcepınar / 2020400240

+## How To Run

-Tor run the app on the gui, go to root directory of the project and execute
+To run the app on the gui, go to root directory of the project and execute
 ```
    python3 lantorrent/gui/main.py
 ```

-To run the app on the cli, multiple terminals are required for each device.
+- To run the app on the cli, multiple terminals are required for each device.

 1. **Terminal 1**: Start the server
    ```bash